Last Updated on 17 November, 2020 by Samuelsson

 In the image below you see how the market first performs an exhaustion gap on oversold levels, and then turns around and forms another exhaustion gap on overbought levels, before it turns down again.

-The last type of trading gaps are runaway gaps.
+The last type of trading gaps is runaway gaps.
 In short, these are big, strong gaps that occur in the direction of the main trend, and signal that the trend is likely to continue.

 Runaway gaps can be very hard to distinguish from exhaustion gaps, and most of the time, they’re nearly identical.
 In order to know if a gap qualifies as a runaway gap or exhaustion gap, you have to know the characteristics of the market you are working with, and how it responds to gaps in general.